 Well, that’s partly true.
 The first birthday celebration isn’t really for the baby.

-So the next morning, the in-laws showed and showered Genevieve with kisses and gifts.
-Our friends all came out and gave their own gifts, posed for pictures and expressed excitement about Genevieve’s nutty character — her walking, her talking, her joking and grinning, all of it.
+The next morning, the in-laws showed and showered Genevieve with kisses and gifts.
+Our friends all came out and gave their own gifts, posed for pictures, and expressed excitement about Genevieve’s nutty character — her walking, her talking, her joking and grinning, all of it.
 But while she got all the toys and ate the cake, we got a lot of hugs, smiles, encouragement, and praise.
 It made us realize that the couple dozen people assembled at the party were instrumental in helping us make it through the year and keeping Genevieve happy and healthy.

+That’s what was so remarkable about this party.
 Traditional family members don’t live near us, so, especially in those crazy first three months, it became easy to shelter ourselves in our cocoons and grow paranoid over every crying outburst or bottle rejection.
 Our friends didn’t allow that to happen.
 They visited us and provided a break from the worries.
 They listened to our frustrations and, when asked, provided advice or assurance.
 In their own ways, they became parents, building an umbrella over our heads that kept us safe and dry when times grew uncertain.
 And while they lived far away, our traditional family members visited when they could, helped us through tougher times and rejoiced in our successes.